Which of the following is a determinant of demand (i.e., a factor... | Study Prep in Pearson+

 1

-Understand that a determinant of demand is a factor that causes the entire demand curve to shift either to the right (increase in demand) or to the left (decrease in demand), rather than just causing movement along the curve.
+Understand the difference between a movement along the demand curve and a shift of the demand curve.
+A movement along the demand curve occurs when the price of the good itself changes, affecting quantity demanded but not shifting the curve.

-Recall that a change in the quantity demanded refers to movement along the demand curve caused by a change in the price of the good itself, not a shift of the curve.
+Identify what causes the demand curve to shift.
+Factors that shift the demand curve are called determinants of demand and include variables other than the good's own price.

-Recognize that a change in the amount of the good supplied affects the supply curve, not the demand curve, so it is not a determinant of demand.
+Recognize that consumer income is a key determinant of demand.
+For a normal good, an increase in consumer income shifts the demand curve to the right (increase in demand), while a decrease shifts it to the left.

-Identify that a change in consumers' income affects consumers' purchasing power and preferences, which shifts the demand curve for a normal good either rightward (if income increases) or leftward (if income decreases).
+Analyze the other options: a price ceiling set below equilibrium affects quantity supplied and can cause shortages but does not directly shift the demand curve; a change in the price of the good itself causes movement along the curve, not a shift.

-Conclude that among the options, only a change in consumers' income is a determinant of demand because it shifts the demand curve for a normal good.
+Conclude that among the options, consumer income (for a normal good) is the correct determinant of demand because it causes the entire demand curve to shift.

 Watch next